DouglasNeuroInformatics/Douglas_User_Documentation/docs/research_methods/sharing_data.md

   - They should also be described in the documentation of your shared data
 - Do the data really work with my analysis code or descriptions
   - Once you have all of this, you should review it
-  - If you have code to be shared with the publication and data, make sure it runs and produces the expected oomes
+  - If you have code to be shared with the publication and data, make sure it runs and produces the expected outcomes
   - Go over your data sharing plan with a colleague to check if it makes sense or things are missing
   - Ask someone to review the documents to see if they can follow your analyses given the data and documentation